Naga Textiles Collection

 The Naga Today

-In a fast changing world, Naga society has undergone considerable change over the last few decades.
+In a fast changing world, Naga society has undergone considerable transformation over the last few decades.
 Nagaland is evidently pursuing a policy of economic and social ‘modernization’ and ancient traditions are quickly falling by the way.
 Ninety percent of Naga today are Baptist Christians, with just a few pockets of determined animists.
 Western experts on the Naga caution against the view of the Naga as passive victims of ‘de-culturation’ and stress that a vigorous sense of history and identity at an individual and tribal level has been retained.
 Unfortunately, the fight to establish independence by some Naga has resulted in division and conflict between tribes.

 We hope to help support the Naga tradition of weaving by offering their unique textiles in our gallery.
 Naga throws sold in villages are limited in supply, and while designs and colours peculiar to each tribe recur, throws and runners are often unique and exact replicas cannot be found.
 Minor imperfections expected from completely hand crafted products may be present, but we carefully handpick every item to ensure the highest possible quality.
 Prices vary according to the complexity, rarity and overall quality of the piece.
 Naga textiles and ornaments are very well crafted and resonate with the primal quality of an ancient, tribal culture.